jamesware/denovolyzerManuscript/README.md

 The manuscript is authored in rmarkdown, and output as a word .docx file
 template.docx is a template for document formatting
-denovolyzerManuscriptReferences.enlp is an endnote library containing necessary references to format the bibliography in word after it is compiled by R.
+denovolyzerManuscriptReferences is an endnote library containing necessary references to format the bibliography in word after it is compiled by R.